 Today

-More recently, we successfully applied for a £2.5m grant from VILLUM FONDEN*.
+More recently, we successfully applied for a £2.5m grant from Villum Foundation*.
 This has accelerated the development of The Brooking, as we move towards becoming a permanent museum with a project management team and a dedicated building in Whitchurch, Hampshire.
 We have now begun the painstaking process of inventory, cataloguing, rationalisation and interpretation.

 As we rediscover each of our objects, we can start to consider new opportunities for collaborative programming, additional fundraising, and in time, opening our doors to the public.
 We are committed to making our collections as accessible as possible, as soon as possible, through online digital experiences and working with volunteers.